franklauder/franklauder.github.io/_posts/2021-05-10-new-persist.md

 <br/><br/>

-Retaining newly enrolled undergraduate students is very important for a college.
-In changing economic times improving the rentention rate even buy a small percentage can mean a great deal for a college.
-Tuition dependent colleges have very little room to manuver when it comes to cashflow.
-I createde this project with the goal of creating classifcation models that would predict which students were at risk of not returning.
-To access the project click on the link below.
+Retaining new enrolled undergraduate students is of utmost importance for colleges.
+Changing economic times has only increased the urgency of improving retention rates.
+Many colleges are tuition dependent and have little room to maneuver when it comes to cashflow.
+Improving retention even buy a small percentage can mean college budgets remaining in the black.
+It’s because of this urgency that I started this project.
+The goal of was to create classification models that can predict which students are at risk of not returning.

+To access the project, click on the *Persistence Classification* Project link below.

 <br/><br/>